-Eternitrees are biodegradable cremation urns specifically designed to be planted in the ground along with your loved one's remains, from which a beautiful and life-sustaining tree will grow.
+Eternitrees are biodegradable memorial tree cremation urns specifically designed to be planted in the ground along with your loved one's remains, from which a beautiful and life-sustaining tree will grow.

-A: EterniTrees contains an unique mix that aids in the release of beneficial plant nutrients, which are found in cremated ashes.
+A: Our memorial trees contain an unique mix that aids in the release of beneficial plant nutrients, which are found in cremated ashes.
 By themselves, ashes are harmful to plants’ health and well-being.
 However, by planting our EterniTrees urn with your loved one’s cremated ashes, you cultivate a mixture that nourishes and sustains your memorial tree.

 A: No, we send you the urn(s).
-The funeral home or crematory will separate and “inurn” the ashes for you, or you can add them yourself if you’re in possession of the cremains.
+The funeral home or crematory will separate and “inurn” the ashes for you, or you can add them yourself if you are in possession of the cremains.

 A: Yes, we ensure that there are more than enough growth medium and nutrient compounds as well as seeds to neutralize the ashes’ negative effects while bringing out the positive elements, allowing the tree to be nourished and thrive.
 In the unlikely event that the tree does not grow or an animal eats the sapling, you may choose to have us send you replacement seeds and growth medium or an actual sapling which you can plant on the initial burial site, allowing the nutrients of your loved one to become the heart of a tree, with our compliments.

 Q: Are there any reasons that maybe a community could raise an objection that might prevent the family from doing this (where they normally could plant a tree)?

 A: In all the U.S., the cremated remains of people and pets are deemed to hold no health hazards to the public.
 The only point noted is that you should obtain permission to release your cremated remains on personal property.

 Q: Is there a way to divide the ashes into multiple containers, thinking that this way, each child could plant a “mom” tree in their family’s yard?